NicholasEwing/BasicCMS/README.md

 	* DEPLOYMENT:
 		* Host app on Heroku before moving to Wishlist tasks
 	* WISHLIST:
+		* Look up how to rebase commits and do that instead to cut down on commit spam
 		* make more interesting looking errors
 		* handle vertical images differently
 		* handle profanity, inappropriate images, inappropriate names, etc